trulacorsaut/notes/README.md

 Avoid premature optimization; it can lead to complex and hard-to-maintain code.
 Instead, focus on writing clear and understandable code first, and optimize only when necessary and based on empirical data.

 Lastly, embrace the power of testing.
 Write automated tests for your code to ensure it works as intended and to catch bugs early in the development cycle.
 Testing is an investment that saves time and effort in the long run by promoting confidence in your codebase and facilitating future modifications.

+# 2023-12-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to less important tasks or bug fixes.
+Use a task management tool, such as Trello or Jira, to keep track of tasks and their priorities.